johnpaulbalagolan/lr-wiki/Community-Projects.md

 Have you built a utility for Learning Registry?
 List it here.

 Have you extended core Learning Registry?
 List it here.

+Have you done something cool with Learning Registry?
+List it here.

 # Demonstrations
 Here are some demonstration projects that either extend or augment Learning Registry in some manner.